diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us003/04.tests-and-implementation/Readme.md

 ## 6. Integration and Demo

-* A new option on the Employee menu options was added.
+* A new option "Register Collaborator" was added to the Employee menu options to facilitate the registration of new collaborators.

-* For demo purposes some tasks are bootstrapped while system starts.
+During system initialization, a few sample collaborators may be bootstrapped into the system for demonstration purposes.

 ## 7. Observations